linode/cluster-api-provider-linode/docs/book/src/developers/development.md

 #### Customizing the cluster deployment

-Here is a list of required configuration parameters (the full list is available in `templates/cluster-template.yaml`):
+Here is a list of required configuration parameters:

 ```bash
 # Cluster settings